-The PASCAL VOC 2007 dataset consists of 5011 images for training and validation, and 4952 images for tests from 20 object categories and one background class.
+The PASCAL VOC 2007 dataset consists of 5,011 images for training and validation, and 4,952 images for tests from 20 object categories and one background class.
 All the images are annotated with bounding boxes while segmentation annotations are available for 632 images.
 This dataset is more challenging for top-down visual saliency because objects from different categorizes may appear in the same image with cluttered background.
 We first evaluate our saliency model for localization and then apply the saliency maps for fixation prediction.

-6.2.1 Object localization
+6.2.1 Object Localization

 The saliency models are trained in a class-wise manner.
-For each category, we use the images including target objects for training.
-We list the numbers of training images for each class in the first row of Table 2.
+For each class, we only use the positive images including target objects for training.
 This training strategy conforms with the aim of top-down visual saliency to discriminate target objects from their surroundings.
 When applied to negative images, our model is expected to highlight most target-like (salient) regions.
 This differentiates our saliency model from object detection models that are trained to suppress all the possible false positives.
-In the training phase, we extract image patches at three scales 48×48 , 64×64 and 80×80 from a denser grid of every 4 pixels.
+In the training phase, we extract image patches at three scales $48 \times 48$ , $64 \times 64$ and $80 \times 80$ from a denser grid of every 4 pixels.
 We train saliency models at three scales separately and then combine the saliency maps in the test phase.
 The training process requires computing sparse coding of each patch for numerous iterations.

-We use a similar method for the experiments with the Graz-02 dataset to generate saliency masks from images with labeled segmentation masks.
+We use a similar method with the Graz-02 experiments to generate saliency masks from labeled segmentations.
 For those images without labeled segmentations, we create masks by measuring whether the sampled patches fall into target bounding boxes.
-We set the dictionary size to K=512 and $\lambda=0.15$ to train the models with 10 cycles for all classes.
+We set the dictionary size to K = 512 and $\lambda = 0.15$ to train the models with 10 cycles for all classes.
 To demonstrate the effectiveness of joint dictionary and CRF learning, we also train the models with baseline algorithms without dictionary update.